 “And the moon said to me – My darling, you do not have to be whole to shine.”

-Something about those words remind me of all the ways I am indeed showing up, and even shining, despite not being well.
+Something about those words remind me of all the ways I am indeed showing up, and even shining, despite my biggest obstacles.
+And I know you are, too.

 Sometimes that nagging voice rises up again.
 In my case, I recognize her.
 She’s my inner taskmaster.
 She is all about work, getting stuff done, and driving me the ground.
 My guess is you know her as well as I do.

-Here’s some helpful advice from a couple of health professionals in my life.
-Talk to her.
+As a couple of mental health professionals have advised me, talk to her.
 Thank her for her service and tell her you can take it from here.

 “I love it.”
 I had to admit.